Deploying Cloudflare Tunnels in Kubernetes for Secure Application Access

 Never store Cloudflare tokens in plain text.
 Always use Kubernetes Secrets:

-apiVersion: v1kind: Secretmetadata: name: gitlab-cloudflared-token namespace: defaulttype: OpaquestringData: token: eyJhIjoiNjcwODgwNDJhYjYyYzAwZTU0MjAwOTRlZjIwZTkyNDQiLCJ0IjoiNjEyMmU5ZjItNTBhYS00M2ExLTk4YzYtNDYyYmEyYzU1OGFmIiwicyI6IlhZL1piNGxGVHZDNVZtL2RnVW5lSUQvSDNQNHpXNXRiNHpCSVB1aHF6b3M9In0=
+apiVersion: v1kind: Secretmetadata: name: gitlab-cloudflared-token namespace: defaulttype: OpaquestringData: token: eyJhIjoiNjcwODgwNDJhYjYyYzAwZTU0MjAwOTRlZjIwZTkyNDQiLCJ0IjoiNjEyMmU5ZjItNTBhYS00M2ExLTk4YzYtNDYyYmEyYzU1OGFmIiwicyI6IlhZL1piNGxGVHZDNVZtL2RnVW5lSUQvSDNQNHpXNXRiNHpCSVB1aHF6b3M9In0=2.
+RBAC Configuration

 Create appropriate service accounts and role bindings: